kcotoi/SOLSniperNFT-Releases/README.md

   </a>
 </p>

-S◎LSniperNFT allows you to easily see the ranks of the NFTs directly on you favorite Marketplaces.
+S◎LSniperNFT allows you to easily see the ranks of the NFTs directly on your favorite Marketplaces.

 ![solsnipernft png](images/solsnipernft.png)